-There are also lots of sites where you can get free or low cost images which don’t look like trite stock photos.
+Even if you don’t have those kind of resources here are also lots of sites where you can get free or low-cost images which don’t look like trite stock photos.

-BAD: Earlier this year we published a post about how the technology sales process is changing.
-It was entitled Time for Sales to Call a Truce With Customers.
-The lazy way to illustrate that post would have been with an image like this:
+BAD: The lazy way to illustrate that post would have been with an image like this:

 5. Focus on quality over quantity

-This one is very specific to Intercom but I think it’s worth explaining.
 News is one area of content creation where there isn’t any long tail to speak of.
 Break a news story, or even just add some insightful commentary on the events of the day and you’ll generate a lot of traffic.
 Particularly if you make it onto Techmeme or the front page of Hacker News.
-But the following day that traffic will have dropped to 10 per cent or less.
+But the following day that traffic will have dropped to 10% or less.
 Day three?
 We’re talking a trickle.

-Rather than climbing onto that treadmill where you constantly have to produce big hits Intercom tries to produce “evergreen” content that has a long shelf life.
+Rather than climbing onto that treadmill where we constantly have to produce big hits, to date we’ve focused on producing evergreen content that has a long shelf life.
 That takes longer to achieve results but sticking to this strategy has paid off in spades.
-Articles that were published on Inside Intercom last year still regularly generate hundreds of page views a day and are regularly shared and recommended.
+Articles that were published on Inside Intercom last year still regularly generate hundreds of page views a day.

-BAD: Writing a quick and dirty news story linking to the latest leaked video of Windows 9
+BAD: Writing a quick and dirty news story linking to the latest iPhone 8 rumor but adding no value.